-We performed our annual review for impairment as of October 1, 2016 and we concluded that the full amount of our goodwill was recoverable.
+We performed our annual review for impairment as of October 1, 2017 and we concluded that the full amount of our goodwill was recoverable.
 The key assumptions for the value in use calculations used to determine the recoverable amount are those regarding WACC and discount rates and estimated changes to selling prices, product offerings and direct costs during the period.
 These key assumptions were primarily derived from internal sources and external market data and are based on past experience including estimates on the development of revenue and direct costs, customer acquisition and retention costs, churn rates, capital expenditures, market share and growth rates.
-The calculation uses cash flow projections based on financial budgets approved by management, and projections or extrapolations of our long range plan through 2026.
-A WACC of 8.4% was applied to the projected cash flows based on the current market assessments of the time value of money and the risks specific to our company and our business plan.
-Cash flows beyond the 10-year period have been extrapolated using a steady 2.5% growth rate based on historical experience.
+The calculation uses cash flow projections based on financial budgets approved by management, and projections or extrapolations of our long range plan through 2027.
+For our 2017 and 2016 tests, a WACC of 8.6% and 8.4%, respectively, was applied to the projected cash flows based on the current market assessments of the time value of money and the risks specific to our company and our business plan.
+For both tests, cash flows beyond the 10-year period have been extrapolated using a steady 2.5% growth rate based on historical experience.
 A period of 10 years prior to implementing a continuing growth rate in the cash flow model is deemed reasonable due to the long-term capital intensive nature of our industry.
 We believe that any reasonably possible changes in the key assumptions on which the recoverable amount is based would not cause the carrying amount of our goodwill to exceed its recoverable amount.

-The carrying amount of goodwill was unchanged during 2016 and 2015.
+The carrying amount of goodwill was unchanged during 2017 and 2016.